tonipohl/MicrosoftSearch/README.md

 # MicrosoftSearch

-Demos and info for working with Microsoft Search and custom connectors.
+This repository is intended to support working with Microsoft Search and custom connectors.
+It contains helpful links to other resources, PowerShell samples, and presentations from events on the topic.